MrJefter/sdvx-controller/README.md

 All hardware-related files are located in the [`hardware/`](./hardware/) folder.

 ### PCB

 The PCB project was designed in EasyEDA.
-Source files, Gerber files for ordering, and the Bill of Materials (BOM) are located in `hardware/pcb/`.
+Source files, Gerber files for ordering, and the BOM are located in `hardware/pcb/`.

 | Schematic | Board Layout |
 |---|---|
 | <img src="docs/images/Schematic.png" alt="Schematic" width="400"/> | <img src="docs/images/PCB.png" alt="PCB Layout" width="400"/> |

 **PCB Assembly Photos:**

 | PCB Front | PCB Back |
 |---|---|
 | <img src="docs/images/PCB%20Front.jpg" alt="PCB Front" width="400"/> | <img src="docs/images/PCB%20Bottom.jpg" alt="PCB Back" width="400"/> |

 ### Enclosure

 3D models for the enclosure and its components were designed in KOMPAS-3D.
 Source CAD files, exported STEP files, and STL files for printing are located in `hardware/enclosure/` and `hardware/stl_for_printing/`.

 3D models of the components used (BlackPill, encoders, switches) are in `hardware/enclosure/component_models_3d/`.